Pope Francis Denounces Pandemic Profiteers

 Albania has reported 400 Covid-19 cases and 22 deaths as of Wednesday.
 The relatively low figures are attributed to rigid restrictions in the country.

-(Courthouse News contributed to this report.)
+Courthouse News contributed to this report.